Massive Israeli air raids on Gaza

 Israeli F-16 bombers have pounded key targets across the Gaza Strip, killing more than 200 people, local medics say.

 Most of those killed were policemen in the Hamas militant movement, which controls Gaza, but women and children also died, the Gaza officials said.
+About 700 others were wounded, as missiles struck security compounds and militant bases, the officials added.

 Israeli PM Ehud Olmert said the operation "may take some time"- but he pledged to avoid a humanitarian crisis.